 How to handle outside pressure

-If you’d like help with this trigger, don’t hesitate to leave a comment or reach out for help.
+If you’d like help or want to explore this topic more, feel free to leave a comment or contact us directly.

 There’s more